 . . .
 In August of that year, however, an all-white jury ruled that Anthony’s original land in Virginia could be seized [from his surviving family] by the state “because he was a Negroe and by consequence an alien.”
 And fifty acres that Anthony had given to his son Richard wound up in the hands of wealthy white neighbor George Parker.
 It didn’t matter that Richard, a free man, had lived on the land with his wife and children for five years.

 The “hard labor and knowne service” that had served the family so well in the New World was now secondary to the color of their skin.
 The world that allowed captive slave “Antonio, a Negro,” to grow confident as Anthony Johnson, landowner and freeman, ceased to exist.
+The Virginians no longer needed to lure workers to their plantations.
+Now they could buy them and chain them there.

 - Were the Johnsons included within Virginia’s universe of obligation after Anthony’s death?
 What evidence from this passage supports your answer?